 However, we want to do better than tricks like this; rather, we want to understand this phenomenon.
 This article aims to show you how one linguistic theory, rhotacism, can explain these words.

 The first step is to try to identify what the actual case-number endings of these twelve forms could be – that is, to separate the constant from the inconstant parts of the word, which have nothing to do with its ‘body’ meaning, but rather its function in the sentence.
 By comparing corpus with other nouns of the same gender and declension, these are the case-number endings that we can identify:

 |Vocative||corpus||corpor – a|

 |Ablative||corpor – e||corpor – ibus|

-The suffixes we have separated from the rest of the word may well look familiar; they are exactly the same case-number endings used by other third-declension neuter nouns, such as caput ‘head’ or nōmen ‘name’.
+The suffixes we have separated from the rest of the word are exactly the same case-number endings used by other third-declension neuter nouns, such as caput ‘head’ or nōmen ‘name’.
 Let’s follow that similarity and take a closer look at nōmen.

 |Nominative||nōmen||nōmina (nōmin – a)|

 |Vocative||nōmen||nōmina (nōmin – a)|

 Nōmen reveals something important.
 We can see that the case-number suffixes we have identified are simply added to the nominative/accusative/vocative singular form, with only a small change to its second vowel.
 The nom./acc./voc. singular form itself has no suffix; instead, it is both a stem and a complete, stand-alone word.